SamuelDonovan/BuddyTheBroker/README.rst

 the system will make note his stock selection and open a buy order.
 Once his account depletes its purchasing power and he no longer has enough funds to execute his next stock pick the first stock he purchased will be sold to allow for him to continue making purchases.
+This first in first out nature will purchasing power and he no longer has enough funds to execute his next stock pick the first stock he purchased will be sold to allow for him to continue making purchases.
 This first in first out nature will continue as he makes more and more stock picks.
 To not get Buddy's account flagged as a pattern day trader he will be limited in the amount of buys that he can execute each day.